appacademy/may-21-module-3-notes/week-09/day-02/study-guide.md

     - `document.querySelector(selector)` - takes in a `selector` string and
       returns the first Node or HTML Element that matches the given CSS `selector`
-      - ex: `document.querySelectorAll('div.blue')` will return a `div` HTML element with a class of "blue"
+      - ex: `document.querySelector('div.blue')` will return the first `div` HTML element with a class of "blue"
     - `document.querySelectorAll(selector)` - takes in a `selector` string and
       returns all the Nodes or HTML Elements in a `NodeList` that matches the given CSS `selector`